 Their mission is to “use the educational affordance of robotics to create CS-STEM opportunities for all learners.”

-The program equips learners with many of the competencies for careers as a robotics technician or a robotics specialist.
+This under-the-radar robotics program equips learners with many of the competencies for careers as a robotics technician or a robotics specialist.
 If you’re looking to get into robotics as a career, but you’re worried about time management and traveling for education, this might be just the program for you.

 The Maryland Robotics Center is absolutely one of the top robotics schools out there.
 Housed in the Institute for Systems Research at the University of Maryland, they’ve dedicated themselves to excellence in the field.

-The center’s mission is to facilitate the advancement of robotic systems, underlying component technologies, and applications of robotics through research and interdisciplinary educational programs.
 You see, robotics is a broad field.
-It involves engineering, programming, robotic systems, electronics, etc. So it makes sense that the school utilizes dozens of faculty members from eight separate academic departments to achieve their mission.
+It involves engineering, programming, robotic systems, electronics, etc. So it makes sense that the school relies on dozens of faculty members from eight academic departments to achieve its mission.
 Two of the Maryland Robotics Center programs are ARM endorsed and equip individuals for multiple career paths in robotics in manufacturing.

 Some of their projects include the study and advancement of miniature robotics, medical robotics, autonomous systems, and much more.